 The same applies with family and friends.
 Travel is often a social affair getting away to share good times.
 Destination weddings are becoming ever more popular as an alternative means to celebrating the big day.
 More and more families plan a cruise or an all-inclusive resort get together.

 This might be closer to family, a milder climate, or for a lower cost of living.
-Your get away focuses on getting a better feel of living there and if you’d be happy.
+Your get away focuses on getting a better feel of living there, the people, culture and if you’d be happy.

 This is particularly important when you are considering retirement in a different country.
-Ideally, you’ll want to spend as much time as you can and at several different times of the year.
-If possible, connect with any expats in the area to get deeper insights into living there.
+Ideally, you’ll want to spend as much time as you can and at several different times of the year to get the full picture.

 Are there places you want to one day see?
 The world continues to change and with the impacts of tourism, disease, and political unrest might restrict your plans.
 It used to be you could climb the Mayan pyramid at Chichen Itza.

 Due to this outbreak, entire regions have been in quarantine including several cruise ships.
 Outbreaks of disease have always plagued mankind and will continue to flare up.

 Terrorism, war, and political unrest restrict travel to affected areas.
 Fortunately, after almost a decade since the Egyptian revolution, the pyramids in Egypt are once again safe for tourists.
 Terrorist attacks, from groups such as ISIS, endanger safety and disrupt travel plans.

 We get one kick at the can, so to speak, and need to make the most of our time.
-Vacation before retiring promotes better health and well-being.
+Taking a holiday promotes better health and well-being.
 If travel is something you enjoy, don’t wait for retirement.

 Too many things can derail even the best laid plans.
 You or your partner's health might decline, travel costs increase becoming unaffordable, or changes in the world can make it impractical.